opengl-tutorials/ogl/beginners-tutorials/tutorial-1-opening-a-window/index.markdown

 # Prerequisites

 No special prerequisite is needed to follow these tutorials.
-Experience with any programming langage ( C, Java, Lisp, Javascript, whatever ) is better to fully understand the code, but not needed ; it will merely be more complicated to learn two things at the same time.
+Experience with any programming langage ( C, Java, Lisp, Javascript, whatever ) is better to fully understand the code, but not needed; it will merely be more complicated to learn two things at the same time.

 All tutorials are written in "Easy C++" : Lots of effort has been made to make the code as simple as possible.
 No templates, no classes, no pointers.
 This way, you will be able to understand everything even if you only know Java.

 # Forget Everything

 You don't have to know anything, but you have to forget everything you know about OpenGL.
 If you know about something that looks like glBegin(), forget it.
-Here you will learn modern OpenGL (OpenGL 3 and 4) , and most online tutorials teach "old" OpenGL (OpenGL 1 and 2).
+Here you will learn modern OpenGL (OpenGL 3 and 4) , and many online tutorials teach "old" OpenGL (OpenGL 1 and 2).
 So forget everything you might know before your brain melts from the mix.

 # Building the tutorials